WSWUP/AeroEvap/docs/source/tutorial.rst

 ================= ===== ======

-where the “naming” column refers to the internal names expected by the ``Aero.run`` method, i.e. the column headers in the dataframe should either be named accordingly or a dictionary that maps your column names to those internal names can be passed (see examples below).
+where the “naming” column refers to the internal names expected by the :meth:`Aero.run` method, i.e. the column headers in the dataframe should either be named accordingly or a dictionary that maps your column names to those internal names can be passed (see examples below).